 The day before your trip, the lead guide of your trip will hold an informational meeting to discuss trip details and hand out waterproof bags for your gear.
-The pre-trip meeting will be held at 8:30 PM at a location to be determined in Kernville, CA.
+The pre-trip meeting will be held the evening before the trip at our Rafting Center at 6602 Wofford Blvd, Wofford Heights, CA 93285

 Personal Information Form and Waiver

 A link to complete your waiver is in your booking confirmation email.

 Each member of your party needs to completely fill out, read, understand and sign our Personal Information and Participant Agreement Form.
 A timely submission allows us to plan for any special needs.

 Park your car at the back of the building and register inside.
 Although our parking lot is on private property, it is near a busy road.
 Do not leave valuables in your vehicle and make sure it is securely locked.
 No overnight camping is allowed at our parking area.